kby-ai/FaceRecognition-iOS/README.md

 https://github.com/kby-ai/FaceRecognition-iOS/blob/40b54da44a0c72c6bef275a060fc6b1ff8b3360c/FaceRecognition/CameraViewController.swift#L128-L132

-The SDK's template extraction function takes two parameters: a UIImage object and an object of FaceBox.
+The `SDK`'s `template` extraction function takes two parameters: a `UIImage` object and an object of `FaceBox`.

-The function returns a Data, which contains the template that can be used for person verification.
+The function returns a `Data`, which contains the `template` that can be used for person verification.

 ### Calculation similiarity

-The "similarityCalculation" function takes a byte array of two templates as a parameter.
+The `similarityCalculation` function takes a byte array of two `template`s as a parameter.

 ```swift
 let similarity = FaceSDK.similarityCalculation(templates, templates2: personTemplates)
 ```

-It returns the similarity value between the two templates, which can be used to determine the degree of similarity between the two individuals.
+It returns the similarity value between the two `template`s, which can be used to determine the degree of similarity between the two individuals.